inventables/x-carve-instructions/upgrade/step8/step8.md

      </span>
   </div>

-<p> Loosen the button head cap screws that hold the wasteboard down to the frame.
+<p> Loosen and remove the button head cap screws that hold the wasteboard down to the frame.
 There are two screws in the center and 12 around the edges.
 You will <b>not</b> need these screws later. </p>

 <img src="photos/IMG_6311(2).jpg"> <br>

-<p>Once all the screws are removed, slide the wasteboard forward to remove.
+<p>Once all the screws are removed, gently raise over brackets and slide the wasteboard forward to remove.
 Set aside. </p>
 <img src="photos/IMG_6312.JPG">
 <img src="photos/IMG_6313.JPG">

 <p>Loosen the button head cap screws and remove the gusset brackets from the middle extrusion.
 Set this extrusion and hardware aside, you will <b>not</b> need these components.</p>
 <img src="photos/IMG_6314(2).jpg">

-<p>Loosen and remove the lower socket head cap screws on the risers or front plates.
+<p>Loosen and remove the lower socket head cap screws on the risers or end plates.
 There are 2 on each plate, total of 8 screws.
 Set the hardware aside, you <b>will</b> need this hardware later. </p>
 <img src="photos/IMG_6317(2).jpg">

 <p>Loosen the button head cap screws that secure the Stiffener Panels to the wasteboard and to the makerslide.
 Remove the stiffeners from both sides.
 Set the hardware aside, you <b>will</b> need this hardware later. </p>
 <img src="photos/IMG_6321.JPG">
 <img src="photos/IMG_6324.JPG">

-<p>Loosen the gusset brackets on all 4 corners of the frame.
-Keep 2 gusset brackets with pre-assembly t-slot nuts loosely threaded.
+<p>Loosen the gusset brackets on all 4 corners of the frame and separate extrusions.
+Keep 2 gusset brackets with pre-assembly t-slot nuts loosely threaded to use in the next step.
 Set remaining hardware aside, you <b>will</b> need this hardware later. </p>
 <img src="photos/IMG_6324(2).jpg">

-<p>Once the base of the wasteboard base is separated, start assembling the Modular Waste Board Kit by aligning two 20mm x 20mm extrusions.
+<p>Once the base of the wasteboard base is separated, start assembling the Modular Waste Board Kit by aligning two 20mm x 20mm extrusions at a right angle (958mm extrusion on the right and 1000mm extrusion on the bottom).
 Use M5 x 10mm button head cap screw and M5 pre-assembly t-slot nuts on the gusset bracket.</p>
 <img src="photos/IMG_6327(1).png">

-<p>Use one waste board extrusion and one waste board tee track to set the correct location of the 1000mm rail.
+<p>Use one waste board extrusion and one waste board tee track as guides to set the correct location of the 1000mm rail (circled above).
 Then use a 3mm hex to secure the extrusion bracket.
 Alternatively, you can set this spacing by measuring 1.25" / 32mm.</p>
 <img src="photos/alignextrusion.gif">

 <p>Thread 3 M5 x 12mm Button Head Cap Screws into 3 M5 Pre-Assembly T-Slot Nuts.
 Slide 2 screw assemblies into the 1000mm extrusion and 1 into the 958mm extrusion.
 You will have to slide it into the 958mm extrusion from the back.</p>